Identity Cards Act 2006: Use as travel document

 All other overseas territories require a fully valid passport.
 Of the two countries closest to the UK not to accept British ID cards, Ukraine and Belarus, the latter requires not only a passport but also for British citizens to obtain a visa in advance (except if entering and exiting through Minsk airport and staying for max 5 days).

-Controversially, some travel companies initially refused to carry passengers with UK National Identity Cards.
+Initially, some travel companies initially refused to carry passengers with UK National Identity Cards due to their novelty.

 Reaction

 The announcement of the scheme had seen a mixed reaction from both the public and from figures connected to terrorism and law enforcement.

 Public reaction

 Over a period of time, public opinion, as measured by opinion polls, appears to have shifted away from support for the scheme towards opposition.
 This appeared to have become more of a concern since the disclosure of the loss of 25 million records by HM Revenue and Customs.

 In 2003, the announcement of the scheme was followed by a public consultation exercise, particularly among 'stakeholder groups'.
 At March 2003 the government stated that the overall results were: